BE2M31CZS / BE2M31DSPA - Exercise - Digital Filtering - FIR Filters

 Realize step by step a design of low-pass (LP) filter with cutoff frequency

 f_c = f_s / 4.
 Use FIR filter order of M = 30 (or 50,

 80), i.e. the length of impulse should be M+1 = 31 (or 51,

 1st checked result (1 point):

 Display the particular results of a FIR filter design, i.e.:

-final target frequency response of designed FIR filter with
+achieved frequency response of designed FIR filter of the

-Use the order M=30 in the first step.
+Use the order M=30 and Hamming window in the first step.

-Observe achieved frequency and impulse response of designed filters
+Observe achieved frequency and impulse response of designed filter

 (fcn freqz, impz).